Smart Contract Languages: a comparative analysis: Comparative analysis

 \paragraph{Multisig transactions}

 Another discriminating feature is given by \emph{multisig} transactions, \ie transactions that can carry the signature of multiple users.
 They are required \eg in the \href{https://github.com/blockchain-unica/smart-contracts-comparison/tree/main/contracts/bet}{Bet} use case, where two players must simultaneously deposit 1 token to join the game.
-The Aiken and Anchor implementations fully respect the specification, since the underlying platforms support multisig transactions.
-The other platforms do not support this feature, and so their implementations of \href{https://github.com/blockchain-unica/smart-contracts-comparison/tree/main/contracts/bet}{Bet} had to diverge from the specification, by splitting the join action in two steps.
-An alternative workaround is to implement a \emph{multisig contract}, which performs some given actions only if authorized by at least a given number of users.
+The Cardano and Solana implementations fully respect the specification, since the underlying platforms support multisig transactions. \chreplaced {Platforms such as Tezos and Ethereum do not support this feature natively but a workaround exists.
+The implementations of \href{https://github.com/blockchain-unica/smart-contracts-comparison/tree/main/contracts/bet}{Bet} have to diverge from the specification by implementing a specific pattern that splits the join action into two steps. } {The other platforms do not support this feature, and so their implementations of \href{https://github.com/blockchain-unica/smart-contracts-comparison/tree/main/contracts/bet}{Bet} had to diverge from the specification, by splitting the join action in two steps.} An alternative workaround is to implement a \emph{multisig contract}, which performs some given actions only if authorized by at least a given number of users.
 In Tezos, \href{https://gitlab.com/tezos/tezos/-/blob/master/michelson_test_scripts/mini_scenarios/generic_multisig.tz}{multisig contracts} can be crafted by exploiting lambdas and the ability to verify signatures on arbitrary messages (furthermore, they are \href{https://tezos.gitlab.io/user/multisig.html}{natively supported} by the official client).
+Algorand supports multisig through multi-signature accounts, that is special sender addresses that have to be created by off-chain code and require a set of signatures to be authorized to perform the transaction.
+Aptos offers a similar mechanism based on off-chain code.

 \paragraph{Contract updates}

 Among the platforms considered in this paper, only Solana and Algorand allow to update contracts once deployed.
 In the other platforms, this feature can be simulated through an \href{https://github.com/blockchain-unica/smart-contracts-comparison/tree/main/contracts/upgradeableProxy}{UpgradeableProxy} contract, which intermediates the interactions between callers and a callee, allowing the owner to update the callee address (and so, the contract that processes function calls).
 The Solidity implementation exploits \href{https://docs.soliditylang.org/en/v0.8.16/introduction-to-smart-contracts.html#delegatecall-callcode-and-libraries}{delegate calls} to ensure that the caller and callee interact as there were no proxy intermediation.
 In Solana, although contract updates are supported (at the cost of transferring account ownership to the new contract to remedy mutating restrictions), implementing the proxy does not seem possible.
 Cardano does not support contract calls, therefore the proxy cannot be implemented.
 Still, contract updates are possible by making the validating script accept any transaction signed by the owner, allowing them to effectively replace the old script with the new one.
 Aptos does not support contract calls or contract updates either.
 SmartPy allows for contracts updates through lambda functions.
 Namely, the contract is represented as a mapping, whose values are lambdas.
 A method call is then translated into calling the corresponding lambda, while updating the contract is performed by updating the mapping.